easegress-io/easegress/doc/cookbook/mqtt_proxy.md

         matchExpr: "dir*"
 ...
 ```
-means that we use MQTT topic level 0 to match `matchExpr` to find corresponding policy.
+means that we use MQTT topic level 0 to match `matchExpr` to find a corresponding policy.
 In this case, `gateway/gate123/iphone/log` will match policy `gateway`, `direct/iphone/log` will match policy `direct`.

 ## Detail of single policy